-After the main body of the prophecy of Jeremiah ends in chapter 26, Jeremiah goes on to call Nebuchadnezzar king of Babylon God's servant182 which is strange considering the damnation of the king of Babylon found in Isaiah 14 and elsewhere.
-Shortly before the king of Babylon is praised, God is recorded as telling Jeremiah to send word to the same kings183 that are prophecied to in Ezekiel's second section184 between the primary account and the rewrite.
+After the main body of the prophecy of Jeremiah ends in chapter 26, Jeremiah goes on to call Nebuchadnezzar king of Babylon God's servant.
+182 This is strange considering the damnation of the king of Babylon found in Isaiah 14 and elsewhere.
+Shortly before the king of Babylon is praised.
+God is recorded as telling Jeremiah to send word to the same kings that are prophesied to in Ezekiel's second section between the primary account and the rewrite.
 The intermediate section of Ezekiel contains only two foreign nations not listed by Jeremiah: Egypt and Philistia.
-In the later section of Jeremiah devoted to foreign nations, 185 however, Egypt and Philistia are the first two nations cited in an apparent completion of the catalog of the Israelites' neighbors.
+In the later section of Jeremiah devoted to foreign nations, however.
+Egypt and Philistia are the first two nations cited in an apparent completion of the catalog of the Israelites' neighbors.
 This supports the idea that the post-captivity priesthood added material to its scrolls so that it could report to the more powerful nations in the surrounding lands that the word of the Lord pertained to them as well.
 Maybe the foreign prophecy was the Lord's word.
 Maybe it was not.
-When the foreign-only section in Jeremiah prophecies to the Moabites and the Ammonites, redemption is promised though scripture in Deuteronomy had already prohibited them from entering into the assembly of the Lord.
+When the foreign-only section in Jeremiah gives prophecy to the Moabites and the Ammonites, redemption is promised though scripture in Deuteronomy had already prohibited them from entering into the assembly of the Lord.
 187 The verse in Deuteronomy forbids it "even unto the tenth generation" which is usually taken to mean that anyone with a male Ammonite or Moabite ancestor going back ten generations is cursed.
 Maybe it meant the curse was to last for ten generations from the time of Deuteronomy.
-If it was the former, then the contradiction in Jeremiah's alleged treatment of the descendants of Lot-Moab and Ammon-can be understood in terms of the lying priests' attempts to curry favor with the nations around them.
+If it was the former, then the contradiction in Jeremiah's alleged treatment of the descendants of Lot, Moab and Ammon, can be understood in terms of the lying priests' attempts to curry favor with the nations around them.

-178 Jeremiah 8:8.
-179 Jeremiah 23:33-40.
-180 Jeremiah 36:20-23.
-181 Jeremiah 36:32.
-182 Jeremiah 27:6.
-183 Jeremiah 27:3.
-184 Ezekiel 25-32.
-185 Jeremiah 46-51.
-186 Jeremiah 48:47, Jeremiah 49:6.
-187 Deuteronomy 23:3.
+&lt;sup>178 Jeremiah 8:8.
+Jeremiah 23:33-40.
+Jeremiah 36:20-23.
+Jeremiah 36:32.
+Jeremiah 27:6.
+Jeremiah 27:3.
+Ezekiel 25-32.
+Jeremiah 46-51.
+Jeremiah 48:47, Jeremiah 49:6.
+Deuteronomy 23:3.